Steve Tasker: Play on special teams

+He was ranked No. 9 on the NFL Network's NFL Top 10 Players Not in the Hall of Fame.

 Many, including former teammate and Hall of Fame quarterback Jim Kelly, consider him to be the greatest special teams player of all-time and believe that he should be in the Hall of Fame.
-He was ranked No. 9 on the NFL Network's NFL Top 10 Players Not in the Hall of Fame.

 Sportscasting career

-Tasker was a color commentator for CBS football telecasts with Andrew Catalon (play-by-play) and Steve Beuerlein (the other color commentator) starting in 2014.
-CBS did not renew his contract at the end of the 2018 season.
-He also does color commentary for the local broadcasts of Bills pre-season games, teaming with either his former broadcast partner Andrew Catalon or Rob Stone.
+Tasker was a color commentator and sideline reporter for CBS football telecasts from 1998 until 2018.
+He also does color commentary for the local broadcasts of Bills pre-season games, teaming with his former NFL on CBS broadcast partner Andrew Catalon.
 He is also the spokesperson for the West Herr Auto Group.
 Tasker was on the sidelines with Jim Nantz and Phil Simms during the playoffs until 2013.
-He also worked with Don Criqui (Criqui, himself a Buffalo native, and Tasker were assigned to the majority of Bills games from 1999 to 2005) and was best known working with Gus Johnson in 1998, week 13 in 1999, week 5 in 2004, and from 2005 to 2010.
+He also worked with Don Criqui and was best known working with Gus Johnson in 1998, week 13 in 1999, week 5 in 2004, and from 2005 to 2010.
 Johnson left for FOX Sports the following year.
 He and Johnson called the David Garrard game winning Hail Mary touchdown pass for the Jacksonville Jaguars' win over the Houston Texans in 2010.
 CBS dismissed Tasker prior to the 2019 season as they chose not to renew his contract.

 On September 9, 2007, Tasker became the 24th person inducted to the Bills' Wall of Fame.

 On November 22, 2011, Tasker was named one of the semifinalists in balloting for the Pro Football Hall of Fame in Canton, Ohio.

 On September 28, 2013, his son, Luke Tasker, made his Canadian Football League debut with the Hamilton Tiger-Cats, in a home game against the Calgary Stampeders.
 Luke Tasker also became a broadcaster during and after his playing career, becoming the Tiger-Cats' color commentator.

 In April 2018, Tasker became co-host of One Bills Live, a daily weekday radio show focusing on the Buffalo Bills alongside Chris Brown on WGR and MSG Western New York.
 He served as the color commentator and analyst for the Buffalo Bills Radio Network in 2020 alongside John Murphy after Eric Wood opted out of the season due to traveling difficulties associated with the coronavirus pandemic.

 Personal life

-Steve is married to his wife Sarah.
-They have five children, including Luke Tasker, and they reside in East Aurora, New York.
+Steve is married with five children.
+His son Luke, played wide receiver for the Hamilton Tiger-Cats in the Canadian Football League.
+They reside in East Aurora, New York.